-Imagine a world in which people:
+Animal Help Now envisions a world in which humans:

 Animal Help Now also advocates on behalf of wildlife and educates the public about minimizing everyday threats to wild animals (such as vehicle strikes, window strikes and cat and dog attacks).

-In addition, Animal Help Now provides guidance on finding assistance for domestic animal emergencies, such as lost and found companion animals, abuse and neglect, etc.
+Further, Animal Help Now provides guidance on finding assistance for domestic animal emergencies, such as lost and found companion animals, abuse and neglect, etc.

 Animal Help Now has been assisting in animal emergencies since 2011.
 In 2012, the program expanded its wildlife functionality nationally, making it the country's and world's first nationwide wildlife emergency app.